Schyllert/EncryptedMessagingApp/README.md

 This was one of my early projects and it is not very well made - but it got me thinking about a lot of different interesting topics.
 It is not done and I will not finish it, it needs to be reworked completely to be viable - and the development methodology used was horrible.
 At the time I had only taken two basic courses in Java programming.

-The goal with the project was to have a secure way to authenticate users and enable them to message each other without exposing their IP to an other users.
+The goal with the project was to have a secure way to authenticate users and enable them to message each other without exposing their IP to an other users (no client-to-client connection).
+Encryption of the trafic to and from the server was also a goal.
 A subgoal was to implement a role system in which certain roles could use features based on their role.

 When I worked on this project I really struggled due to the fact that the connections were stateful - and this caused all kinds of different challenges.
 Going stateless and using the principles of REST and thus using http instead of a custom protocol would have made everything a lot easier and it is what I would have done today.